Which trains will be running during the next round of rail strikes?

 A wide range of journeys will be possible, for example, from Plymouth to Tain in far north Scotland, via London, Edinburgh and Inverness.

-From Holyhead in the far northwest of Wales, it will be possible to reach London in 4 hours 40 minutes.
+From Holyhead in the far northwest of Wales, it will be possible to travel to London and back within12 hours, with five-and-a-half hours in the capital.

 One train operator involved in the strike, c2c, says it will run an almost normal service.